Two professors stand in front of their poster presentations.

 SHP Communications and Marketing

-The Office of Academic and Student Affairs communications and marketing team (Michelle Conley and Kyle Beede) has launched a new SHP Communications & Marketing Request Form.
-SHP Colleagues can now initiate requests and seek project support by using the new intake form for the following items: social media, What’s Up Wednesday, VISIX monitors, e-newsletter articles, podcasts, graphic design, media relations, and more.
+The Office of Student Affairs communications and marketing team has launched an SHP Communications & Marketing Request Form.
+SHP Colleagues can now initiate requests and seek project support by using the intake form for the following items: social media, VISIX building monitors, e-newsletter articles, podcasts, graphic design, media relations, and more.

 UTMB Marketing and Branding